 Mountain Gorillas so rare, why?

 The gorillas get diseases, either respiratory or parasitic.
 People may transmit these diseases.
 Close contact with the gorillas increases the risk of disease transmission.
-The guidelines for tourists are designed to protect the gorillas.
+The guidelines for tourists are of course designed to protect the gorillas.
 But also, you from getting sick.
 So please follow them.

 How many mountain gorillas are there?